Understanding the Natural Language of DNA using Encoder-Decoder Foundation Models with Byte-level Precision: Methods

 \subsubsection{Biological function annotation.}

-We can formulate the process of annotating genes as a sequence-to-sequence task, with the input being a DNA sequence fragment and the output containing information regarding the name, type and function of the fragment.
-For evaluating our model, we train it to output the biological function annotation of a given genomic input sequence up to 512 base pairs in length.
-We choose the following annotation types for our experiment: Coding Sequences, IncRNA, snoRNA, miscRNA, miRNA, snRNA, TEC, Processed and Unprocessed Pseudogenes.
-These annotations are obtained from the Ensembl dataset \cite{Martin2022Ensembl2}.
+We can formulate the process of annotating genes as a classification task, with the input being a DNA sequence fragment and the output { being the class probabilities for the annotation types defined below}.
+For evaluating our model, we train it to output the biological function annotation of a given genomic input sequence up to 512 base pairs in length. { We choose the following annotation types for our experiment: Coding Sequences, IncRNA, snoRNA, miscRNA, miRNA, snRNA, TEC, Processed and Unprocessed Pseudogenes.
+These annotations are obtained from the Ensembl dataset \cite{Martin2022Ensembl2}, and the constructed dataset has an equal number of examples for all classes.
+We generate 9216 training examples and 1024 validation examples for this task.}